kerspoon/lipy2/README.markdown

 To Do
 =====

-1. Make Environment a class as per `future.markdown`.
-Use this to make a `repl_file` function that read a file into a new class.
+1. Make a `repl_file` function that read a file into a new class.

 2. Test classes.

 3. Continue planning the adding of data types.

 Looking at the goals I think the next step is to get modules (i.e. importing file files) working.
-It would be nice to reconcile the similarities between the Environment and LispClass classes.
-And it would be good to make everything a class.
+It would be good to make everything a class.
 It is also a great time to add loads of functionality or do testing but look at the goals.
 Hence here are less important items:

 1. Data-types should own their functions.
 Move the maths into LispInteger.
 Have function.py just do all the type checking.

+1. Most asserts should be changed to exceptions.

+1. Execptions should be caught at the top level and the repl continue.

 Links
 ====